sandipsahoo2k2/my/articles/engineering/10-behavioral-questions.md

 We had this requirement for upgrade devices - Where we would pull the image info and create a JSON and give it to our service so that it can presentable the info in a way that can be used by user to upgrade the image.
 It is usually a tediuous process for our team and ASA device team were not ready to do a very simple job from their end.

-## 3. Time I had disaggrement with a team memeber ?
+## 3. Time I had disaggrement with a team member ?

 ## 4. Time when the project was delayed ?